FDA approved for more than 25 years

 Here are a few main takeaways on fenugreek benefits for hair loss:

-• Right now, there isn’t much high-quality scientific evidence suggesting that fenugreek stops male pattern baldness, speeds up hair growth or offers any real benefits for maintaining thicker and healthier hair.
+• Currently, there isn’t much high-quality scientific evidence suggesting that fenugreek stops male pattern baldness or offers any real benefits for maintaining thicker and healthier hair.

-• There’s only a small amount of evidence to support fenugreek’s other supposed benefits, such as lowering cholesterol levels or regulating hormone production.
+• Only a small amount of evidence supports fenugreek’s other supposed benefits, such as lowering cholesterol levels, managing blood sugar, or regulating hormone production.

 • If you’re starting to develop hair issues — like a receding hairline or a bald patch around your crown — you’ll get the best results by sticking to evidence-based treatments for thinning hair like finasteride or minoxidil.